-Part II: Rabies Control
+Part I: Rabies Prevention and Control

-- A. Principles of Rabies Control. - 1.
-Rabies Exposure.
-Rabies is transmitted only when the virus is introduced into bite wounds, open cuts in skin, or onto mucous membranes (7). - 2.
+A. Principles of Rabies Prevention and Control.

+- 1. Rabies Exposure.
+Rabies is transmitted only when the virus is introduced into bite wounds, open cuts in skin, or onto mucous membranes from saliva or other potentially infectious material such as neural tissue (2).
+Questions about possible exposures should be directed to state or local health authorities. - 2.
 Human Rabies Prevention.
-Rabies in humans can be prevented either by eliminating exposures to rabid
+Rabies in humans can be prevented either by eliminating exposures to rabid animals or by providing exposed persons with prompt local treatment of wounds combined with the administration of human rabies immune globulin and vaccine.
+The rationale for recommending preexposure and postexposure rabies prophylaxis and details of their administration can be found in the current recommendations of the Advisory Committee on Immunization Practices (ACIP) (2).
+These recommendations, along